 The age your pet is considered a “senior” varies by their size, breed, and species.
 Large breed dogs age the quickest and may be considered a senior when they reach age 7, while smaller breeds (under 50lbs.) may not be considered a senior until age 10.
-Cats are typically considered seniors after the reach age 10 or 11.
-Regardless of which breed or species your pet is, it’s important you know what to look out for as your cat or dog ages so you can best accommodate their needs and make their golden years the best they can be!
+Cats are typically considered seniors after they reach age 10 or 11.
+Regardless of your pet’s breed or species, it’s important to know what to look out for as your cat or dog ages so you can care for your senior pet and give them the best possible life!
+We have compiled everything you need to know about how to care for your pet as they enter their senior years.

 - Lower energy level